masaakim/masaakim-hidden/README.md

 - Create UIs for web and mobile apps
 - Build design systems
 - Information Architecture
-- Create things with a structed Visual Identity
+- Create things with a structured Visual Identity
 - Graphics & Illustrations

 ### As a Developer 👨‍💻